chrisheuberger/nationbuilder-guide/customizing/index.md

 ## Data and Forms

+NationBuilder defaults to a single input field for an address so when they are separated out into multiple fields, “require address” needs to remain unchecked in that page's signup settings.

+This is what enables backend validation on that default one-line address input field.
+Therefore, it needs to be off to keep from running validation on a field that isn't in the form.

 ![unlock](../images/unlock.png){: .full-width}

 Very often, you'll want a field in your form that NationBuilder doesn’t have as a default.
 To include such a field, you’ll need to do a bit of customizing.